erikhyrkas/happyml/README.md

 * takes in Loss function
 * Specific input and output shape (shape = tensor dimensions)

-Layer Block:
+Neuron Block:
 * Specialized layer
 * Represent common blocks of layers used to build different popular models
 * While the size of these blocks may vary, the pattern is consistent
-* Layer definitions
+* Neuron definitions
 * Abstracts the intricacies of the layer details

 Model: